Archaeology Field School

 This year, the excavation component will be held at a site along the Souris River, just outside of Souris, Manitoba.
 It is situated in pastureland and surrounded by small valleys, rolling hills, and trees.
 The deposit containing artifacts is about 40cm thick.
 An average radiocarbon date of 668 +/- 30 years has been obtained from five bone samples excavated in 2017.

 This site is unique because it contains in situ deposits of Late Precontact artifacts that are usually found in disturbed contexts.
 In particular, the pottery is unusual because it does not easily fit into any previously defined typology.
-Some vessels seem to reflect a combination of styles that were made hundreds of years earlier, in particular, Blackduck and Duck Bay.
+Some vessels seem to reflect a combination of styles that were made hundreds of years earlier, in particular, Blackduck and Bird Lake and Duck Bay.
 We expect the material remains recovered during the 2019 field school to indicate who lived there, when they lived there, what they did at the site, and how they interacted with their neighbours in other parts of southwest Manitoba.
 This site has the potential to greatly enhance our understanding of the people who lived in the area, but it is threatened by erosion due to recent flooding … jump on this opportunity before it’s too late!